JayPathak-dev/Telemedicine-Feedback-Sentiment-Analysis/README.md

-# Telemedicine-Feedback-Sentiment-Analysis
+Telemedicine AI System

-AI-powered Telemedicine System for remote consultation, intelligent symptom analysis, and patient-doctor interaction using Machine Learning.
+An AI-powered telemedicine platform designed to enable remote medical consultations, intelligent symptom analysis, and digital healthcare management.

+This system integrates machine learning and web technologies to enhance accessibility, efficiency, and decision support in telehealth services.